60 second summary

-In a nutshell, China has realized the importance of owning AI, to the future of their economy.
-Research papers related to AI and Venture Capital dollars invested in AI startups.
-My gut (based on those data points) says China is doing better in at least this critical area.
-In fact, I’ve written elsewhere about the varied ways in which China is winning the ‘AI War.’
+In a nutshell, China has realized the importance of owning AI to the future of their economy.
+Their research papers related to AI and Venture Capital dollars invested in AI startups are evidence of this.
+My gut (based on those data points) says China is doing better in, at least, this critical area.
+In fact, I’ve written elsewhere about the varied ways in which China is winning the ‘AI War’.

 - Leading the world on 5G:

 In my view, 5G is to network technologies what the iPhone was to phones.
 It’s not just a new generation of transmission speeds, it’s a totally new world of capability and use case.
 The West is obsessed with keeping Huawei out of 5G networks but also acknowledges that, without Huawei, 5G networks are going to be hard to create.
 This is a stupidly interesting subject in itself, and warrants it’s own blog post.
 In short, it seems likely that the US has identified Huawei as a new version of the encryption ruse it perpetrated on the rest of the world for 60 years.
 Incredibly, given the Capitalist views of the West, some senior members of the Federal government are talking about essentially nationalizing Nokia or Ericsson (perhaps inspired by China’s approach!)

 Finally, from a technology perspective, China leads the world in Surveillance technology which it often uses to subjugate it’s people and maintain authoritarian control over them.